Abstracting Path Conditions: Introduction

-To obtain the resulting abstract path condition for the backbone, we existentially quantify all path counters in the formula $\gamma_3$ and we state that values of the path counters have to be non-negative.
-Hence, the abstract path condition for the backbone of our example is

-The necessary condition $\hat{\varphi}$ is then a disjunction of all abstract path conditions for backbones.
-As there is only one backbone $\mathit{abcgh}$ in our running example, we directly get $\hat{\varphi}=\varphi$.
+The resulting summary of the component is a pair $(\theta^{\vec{\kappa}}, \varphi^{\vec{\kappa}})$.
+We attach the summary at the entry node $c$ and we can proceed to analysis of the path $\mathit{abcgh}$ in the flowgraph.
+We symbolically execute the path as usual.
+Only at loop entry $c$ we add the saved summary into the current symbolic state and current path condition.
+The abstract path condition (and thus also the final result of our technique) is the following formula $apc$, where $\varphi^{\vec{\kappa}}[\sym{i}/0,\sym{a}/3]$ is the looping condition computed above with $\sym{i}$ replaced by $0$ and $\sym{a}$ replaced by $3$.

-To sum up, our technique produces a necessary formula $\hat{\varphi}$ that has to be satisfied by all inputs driving the execution to the target location.
-In general, the formula is not a sufficient condition on inputs to reach the target node for two reasons. \begin{itemize} \item It is not always possible to express the overall effect of a loop on a variable in the presented way.
+To sum up, our technique produces a formula $apc$ that has to be satisfied by all inputs driving the execution to the given location.
+In general, the formula is not a sufficient condition on inputs to reach the target location.
+This has basically two reasons. \begin{itemize} \item It is not always possible to express the overall effect of a strongly connected component to a variable in a declarative way.
 In such a case, the variable is assigned the special value $\star$ with the meaning ``unknown''.
-If we symbolically execute a test containing a variable with the value $\star$, we do not add this test to our path condition. \item The looping condition is constructed as a necessary but not a sufficient condition.
+If we symbolically execute a test containing a variable with the value $\star$, we do not add this test to our abstract path condition.
+Similarly, the tests containing $\star$ are not added to looping conditions. \item The looping condition is constructed as a necessary but not a sufficient condition.
 More precisely, it checks whether tests in each iteration are satisfied for the iterated symbolic state with some admissible values of path counters, but the consistency of these admissible values over all iterations is not checked. \end{itemize}